 Note that this lemma is also a stronger version of Simon's result.
-Here we require the lower bound for the minimum degree only for vertices of $G$ in one $(n-1)$-subcube of $Q_n$.
+Here we require the lower bound for the minimum degree only for vertices of $G$ in one of the $(n-1)$-subcubes of $Q_n$.